Diet & Nutrition

 Good nutrition is an essential part of cancer treatment and survivorship.
 Eating well can help you keep up your strength and energy, and eating a diet with plenty of fruits and vegetables has been linked with reduced risk of certain cancers.
 Wilmot Cancer Institute offers:

-- Protect immune function and decreasing the risk of infection.
+- Teach you how to protect immune function and decrease the risk of infection.

-- Reduce your risk of recurrent or additional cancers or other conditions including heart disease, diabetes and hypertension.
+- Reduce your risk of recurrent or additional cancers.

 Any Wilmot Cancer Institute patient can arrange for a nutrition consultation: